rdatools/tradeoffs/docs/_pages/workflow.markdown

 As above, the capital letter after the `20` is the type of plan (C for Congress, U for Upper, L for Lower).
 (Note: That location is specific to my personal setup; you should adjust as needed.)

-## Run the command-line script for the state
+## Run the command-line scripts for the state

 With all those inputs prepared, run each of the automatically generated shell scripts for the state and type of plan, one at a time.